sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Best_Practices_and_Recommendations/Image_Best_Practices.md

 You can display both local and remote images in an ImageView.
 When loading remote images, you should set the defaultImage property to a local image, which will be displayed while the remote image is being downloaded.
 Remote images are cached automatically on the iOS-, Android- and Windows platform.

-{{% alert title="💡 Hint" color="info" %}}*Android Note*

-Android 6 and later uses runtime permissions to secure the user's privacy.
+{{% alert title="💡 Android Note" color="info" %}}Android 6 and later uses runtime permissions to secure the user's privacy.
 Therefore, you should call Ti.Filesystem.requestStoragePermissions() before attempting to load remote images.{{% /alert %}}

 Caching remote images helps improves your application's performance by loading images more quickly, and won't re-download the images, which consumes users' data quotas unnecessarily.